Analysis | How people who should know better abuse math to bolster the ‘election fraud’ lie

 You’re not a math whiz, so you pass the data to your cousin Fritz, who has a PhD.
-Your request to Fritz is simple: How many sandwiches should you expect to sell each hour of a weekday?
+Your question to Fritz is simple: How many sandwiches should you expect to sell each hour of a weekday?

 In short order, he tells you something unexpected.
 The data you gave him isn’t sandwich sales at all.
 Instead, it’s phony data, derived from an algorithm aimed at masking deli fraud.
 And he can prove it.